shaunmlee/starter-blog/content/blog/introPost.md

 2. Exloring Naval's post on leverage and building wealth.
 3. Icy worlds and the increased chance of life's survival vs. living on the surface of a planet.
 4. Thoughts on FIRE and overpaying a mortgage alongside.
+5. What became of the netbook and the rise of the Chromebook.

 The list above will be updated I'm sure as more ideas come and potentially disappear.